paulthewalton/js-snippets/docs/arrays.js.md

 <br><a name="indexArray"></a>

 ## indexArray(arr, uniqueKey) ⇒ <code>Array.&lt;Object, function()&gt;</code>
-Index an array of objects to quickly access it's entries by a unique key.
+Index an array of objects to quickly access its entries by a unique key.

 **Returns**: <code>Array.&lt;Object, function()&gt;</code> - Index object and prefilled accessor function